nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **EcName**: Emergency contact name of a student
 * **EcNumber**: Emergency contact number of a student
 * **SortAttribute**: Particular attribute of a student that can be compared for sorting purposes
+* **Predicate**: A condition that evaluates to true or false, used to filter or match specific items

 --------------------------------------------------------------------------------------------------------------------